Publication, offset printing, format 15 X 20 cm, 288pp., Portugal / Italy

 Or by email

-Publications are available at selected and exclusive bookshops with a focus on theory and contemporary practices in art, architecture, design, and related fields, as well as museum bookstores, mall bookstores, and other specialist retailers.
+Publications are available through the editors’ online services.
+They are available at selected and exclusive bookshops with a focus on theory and contemporary practices in art, architecture, design, and related fields, as well as museum bookstores, mall bookstores, and other specialist retailers.